JuliaB-dotcom/book-shelf/my-app/README.md

 # Getting Started with the Bookshelf app

-This is an attepmt to a responsive futuristic book searching engine.
+This is an attepmt to finish a responsive futuristic book searching engine that was a part of a task long ago.
 Enjoy!

 Functionality:
 * Search for books by title, author etc.